Skip to main content

 " What?"

-" Chakrapani stop!"
+" Chakrapani, stop!"
 Kunwar Pratap let go of his grip."
 I have no work in the Ranimahal Chakrapani.
 The ladies are busy with the rituals there.
 I am going to my room!"

 " But...
 Baojiraj!"
 Chakrapani was calling in vain at the retreating figure.

 "Ohho!"
-Pratap was talking to himself. " If I go there then Shakti can attack me with the haldi, the whole Mahal is filled with haldi, Where will I go?"
+Pratap was talking to himself. " If I go there, then Shakti can attack me with the haldi, the whole Mahal is filled with haldi, where will I go?"

-Ajabde was picking up the powdered and dry pasted Haldi in a bowl when she sensed his presence.
+Ajabde was picking up the powdered and dry paste Haldi in a bowl when she sensed his presence.
 He was a little taken aback seeing her there as he looked here and there to see if anyone was watching before he approached her with a smile.
 An idea struck Ajabde's mind.
 She smiled to herself.

 " Ajab..."
 She turned around, throwing powdered haldi at his face, surprising him.
 His face and Kurta were smeared in Haldi as he looked at his wife giggle.